The Ultimate Photo Guide for Your Online Profile

 - Are well lit and in focus

-- Taken against a white or solid background (if possible)
+- Taken against a white or gray background

 - Reflect your current look